JohnStov/fsx-audio-workshop/slides/slides/index.md

 Random access in lists is really expensive

 ' I originally implemented AudioSample as float list
-' F# can't traverse the list to the end faste enough
+' F# can't traverse the list to the end fast enough
 ' change it and show what happens

 ---